jacoblindstrm/jacoblindstrm.github.io/_posts/2020-01-14-workshop-to-introduce-figma.markdown

 I won’t go into more detail since others have written better and much more about onboarding design tools and their features.

 ## Hands on (let’s play)
 I find it hard to pick up tools without trying them, and after all this was supposed to be a workshop.
-All of the participants had prepared an account for Figma before the workshop and brought their computers. (it’s really convenient that Figma runs in the browser!)
+All of the participants had prepared an account for Figma before the workshop and brought their computers.
+(For this part it’s really convenient that Figma runs in the browser!)

 For the core of the workshop I prepared a game of Pictionary.
 The participants worked in pairs in Figma (two users in one file).
 One would draw a word the other would guess using the commenting feature.
 Read the rules of Pictionary if you’re not familiar with them.